expresschs/STM32-GBA/README.md

 # STM32-GBA
-GameBoyAdvance emulator running on STM32H7.
+GameBoyAdvance Emulator running on STM32H7.

 ## How to use ?
 1. Copy xxx.gba to the root directory of the SD card and rename it test.gba